hipertracker/react-es7/README.md

 Open `http://localhost:4200`

-If you like to use the build
+If you like to generate mangled, compressed, production build

 ```
-$ broccoli build dist
+$ BROCCOLI_ENV=production broccoli build dist
 $ http-server dist/
 ```